llealloo/audiolink/AudioLink/Docs/README.md

 This makes new values impact the filtered value most, and as time goes on the impact of values diminishes to zero.

 This is particularly useful as this sort of tracks the way we perceive information.

+### What is ColorChord?

+ColorChord is another project for doing sound reactive lighting IRL.
+More info can be found on it here: https://github.com/cnlohr/colorchord